Polymer: Electrical properties

 Most conventional polymers such as polyethylene are electrical insulators, but the development of polymers containing π-conjugated bonds has led to a wealth of polymer-based semiconductors, such as polythiophenes.
 This has led to many applications in the field of organic electronics.

 Applications

 Nowadays, synthetic polymers are used in almost all walks of life.
 Modern society would look very different without them.
 The spreading of polymer use is connected to their unique properties: low density, low cost, good thermal/electrical insulation properties, high resistance to corrosion, low-energy demanding polymer manufacture and facile processing into final products.
 For a given application, the properties of a polymer can be tuned or enhanced by combination with other materials, as in composites.
-Their application allows to save energy (lighter cars and planes, thermally insulated buildings), protect food and drinking water (packaging), save land and lower use of fertilizers (synthetic fibres), preserve other materials (coatings), protect and save lifes (hygiene, medical applications).
+Their application allows to save energy (lighter cars and planes, thermally insulated buildings), protect food and drinking water (packaging), save land and lower use of fertilizers (synthetic fibres), preserve other materials (coatings), protect and save lives (hygiene, medical applications).
 A representative, non-exhaustive list of applications is given below.